FreskyZ/fine/docs/file-structure.md

 the website itself, dist means it can be copied to elsewhere to run, tracked by git

 ### dist/home
-contains home page `GET domain.com` and server entry `nodejs dist/home/server.js`, change to server entry requires server restart, change to home page `index.html` requires admin script. also include 404.html and 518.html because they are accessde by 'GET /404' instead of 'GET /404.html'
+contains home page and server entry `nodejs dist/home/server.js`, change to server entry requires server restart, change to home page `index.html` requires admin script.

 ### dist/public
-contains not very interesting things at `/*`, like `robots.txt` and `sitemap.xml`, content is dynamic (can hot add or remove file) and always read from disk (can hot update file).
+contains not interesting things at `/*`, like `robots.txt` and `sitemap.xml`, all subdomains can access these files, content is dynamic (can hot add or remove file) and always read from disk (can hot update file), except html files, because server route like /xxx/xxx.html looks not good, they should be served without .html postfix

 ### dist/\<app\>
-contains application's main page `index.html`, both client and server script `client.js` and `server.js`, add, remove or update file list or file content requries admin script.
+contains application's main page `index.html`, application server entry `server.js` and web page content `js`/`css` files, web page contents are also served at `/*` at their own subdomain, mixed with shared public files, add, remove or update web page content file list or file content requries admin script.

 _admin script_ is a shell script execute on this machine (where server is running), which uses IPC to control server behavior.